Run-time type information: Example

-Delphi / Object Pascal
+Object Pascal, Delphi

-In Object Pascal, the operator is is used to check the type of a class at run time.
+In Object Pascal and Delphi, the operator is is used to check the type of a class at runtime.
 It tests the belonging of an object to a given class, including classes of individual ancestors present in the inheritance hierarchy tree (e.g. Button1 is a TButton class that has ancestors: TWinControl → TControl → TComponent → TPersistent → TObject, where the latter is the ancestor of all classes).
 The operator as is used when an object needs to be treated at run time as if it belonged to an ancestor class.